-In June 2016, the Republic of Korea government initiated a sunset review on stainless steel bars from Japan.
+In June 2016, the Republic of Korea Government initiated the third AD sunset review on stainless steel bars from Japan.
 Based on the review, in June 2017, the Republic of Korea government decided to extend the taxation measure for three more years.